 Many cybersecurity management majors earn a BS in cybersecurity, but not all degrees appear under the same name.
 For example, Roger Williams University offers a cybersecurity and networking program, while Drexel University has a computing and security technology program.

 Most cybersecurity programs award a BS or BAS degree The BS curriculum typically emphasizes cybersecurity applications.
 In comparison, a BAS might focus more on hands-on security skills.

 Some programs offer a bachelor's in computer science with a concentration in cybersecurity.
 While these fields are similar, computer science has a broader focus, and cybersecurity centers specifically on digital threats and countermeasures.

 Students looking for niche careers in digital forensics should strongly consider earning a cybersecurity degree compared to a computer science degree.

 Cybersecurity programs include core courses and electives.
 Core classes cover essential topics necessary to graduate.
 Electives allow students to pursue optional topics and academic paths.
 Programs can culminate in a senior capstone that involves an experiential learning activity, a thesis, or a project.
 Below are several common cybersecurity courses:

-- This course tackles rapid developments in the field and cybersecurity trends, including machine learning.
+- Emerging Cyberthreats and Defenses: This course tackles rapid developments in the field and cybersecurity trends, including machine learning.
 Students learn how to adapt to emerging threats and the importance of continued education throughout their careers.